 Scholarships

-The IU Maurer School of Law considers every applicant to our LLM and MCL programs for one of our Graduate Legal Studies scholarships, with preference given to those who meet our application priority date.
-Scholarship decisions are based on academic and professional merit and financial need, as well as a number of other factors, including geographic diversity and relationship of the applicant to one of our partner institutions (see below).
+The IU Maurer School of Law considers every applicant to our LLM programs for scholarship assistance, with preference given to those who meet our application priority date.
+Scholarship decisions are based on academic and professional merit, as well as if applicant attended one of our partner institutions (see below).
+The average scholarship award for our LLM students is $20,000 a year.
+Coupled with the relatively low cost of living in Bloomington our generous scholarships make the LLM program one of the most affordable in the country.

 Third-party fellowships and scholarships